BeansGalaxy/Beans-Backpacks-3/README.md

     - Combination of `bundle`, `placeable`, & `equipable` components
   - Added `parent` field to Reference Traits
     - Takes an existing `trait_id` for the current Reference to overlay ontop of
+  - Added `beansbackpacks:filter` which whitelists item's allowed onto the storage
+    - Works in a Reference too
 - **Bug Fixes**
   - Looking away from a block while trying to place right-clicks that block and cancels the placement
   - When opening the Smithing Screen, the Armor Stand started the wrong way